quynquyn/lessons/_lessons/class2/lesson16.md

 > {% include play.html identifier="examples1" start=63.30 stop=65.31 %} P1: **Sure.
 See you in a bit.**

-{% include player2.html identifier="examples2" class=page.class lesson=page.lesson %}
+{% include player2.html identifier="explanation" class=page.class lesson=page.lesson %}

 ## 2. Explanation
 ### 1. After finding out about this, I realized that I need to talk to you straight away.